CBS-HPC/.github/profile/WRDS.md

 - MATLAB 2016a +
 - Native PostgreSQL clients
 - ODBC- or JDBC-compliant clients

+## Data Sets
+The WRDS Cloud offers access to all WRDS data, including the very large NYSE TAQ (Trade & Quote) databases.
+Just like any other WRDS service, your institution must have an active subscription to a dataset in order to access it, though we also offer several free datasets should you wish to demo our services.

 ## Get Access
 The ressource is **only** available for CBS staff.
 More information can be found [here](https://www.cbs.dk/en/library/databases/wrds-wharton-research-data-services).